samber/awesome-olap/README.md

 ## Data lake

-The data lake approach (or "lakehouse") is a semi-structured schema that sit on top of object storage in the cloud.
+The data lake approach (or "lakehouse") is a semi-structured schema that sits on top of object storage in the cloud.

 It is composed of a few layers (from lower to higher level): codec, file format, table format + metastore, and the ingestion/query layer.

 ### File formats and serialization

-These formats are popular for shared-everything databases, using object storage as persistence layer.
+These formats are popular for shared-everything databases, using object storage as a persistence layer.
 The data is organized in row or column, with strict schema definition.
 These files are immutable and offer partial reads (only headers, metadata, data page, etc).
-Mutation require a new upload.
-Most formats support nested schema, codecs, compression and data encryption.
+Mutation requires a new upload.
+Most formats support nested schema, codecs, compression, and data encryption.
 Index can be added to file metadata for faster processing.

 A single file can weight between tens of MB to a few GB.
-Lot of small files require more merge operation.
+Lots of small files require more merge operation.
 Larger files can be costly to update.

 - [Apache Arrow Columnar Format](https://arrow.apache.org/docs/format/Columnar.html) - Columnar format for in-memory Apache Arrow processing.
 - [Apache Avro](https://avro.apache.org/) - Row-oriented serialization for data streaming purpose.